 - Lift Fund: Up to $50,000 loan.
 Learn more here.

-Carrollton Business Owners – Economic Development Staff is available by phone at 972-466-3299 or by email at email@example.com to assist local businesses and offer guidance.
+Carrollton Business Owners – Economic Development Staff is available by phone at 972-466-3299 or by email at firstname.lastname@example.org to assist local businesses and offer guidance.
 Learn more here.
 Additional resources for businesses can be found here.

 The Texas Department of Insurance has a coronavirus resources page that provides information for stakeholders in the Texas Workers’ Compensation system.
 Learn more here.